-25.02 Whenever an employee is required and/or authorized to use his automobile on the business of the City, in accordance with the provisions of clause 25.01, the City shall pay to such employee, fifty-two cents (52¢) per kilometre or the rate established by the Canada Revenue Agency (CRA) under section 7306 of the Income Tax Regulations, C.R.C., c.
-945, whichever is the lesser, up to 5,000 kilometres annually, and thereafter, \$0.46 per kilometre or the rate established by the Canada Revenue Agency (CRA) under section 7306 of the Income Tax Regulations, C.R.C., c.
+25.02 Whenever an employee is required and/or authorized to use his/her automobile on the business of the City, in accordance with the provisions of clause 25.01, the City shall pay to such employee, fifty-two cents (\$0.52) per kilometre or the rate established by the Canada Revenue Agency (CRA) under section 7306 of the Income Tax Regulations, C.R.C., c.
+945, whichever is the lesser, up to 5,000 kilometres annually, and thereafter, forty-six cents (\$0.46) per kilometre or the rate established by the Canada Revenue Agency (CRA) under section 7306 of the Income Tax Regulations, C.R.C., c.
 945, whichever is the lesser.